About This Project

 First, non-profit organization SPORADIC collects data on from numerous agro-industrial waste producers of Nouvelle-Aquitaine.
 The results will be compiled in a podcast and showcased in exhibitions and events.

-Third, we evaluate the biological efficiency of our substrates conversion and analyse the chemical composition of the substrate and fruitbodies.
+Third, we evaluate the biological efficiency of our substrates conversion and analyse the chemistry of the substrate and fruitbodies.

 Now we can evaluate the production, costs and competitivity with other waste treatments.